Chris Beaumont

 Christopher Paul Beaumont (born 5 December 1965) is an English retired professional footballer who played as a midfielder for several teams in the Football League.

+Career

 Perhaps his best remembered spell was with Chesterfield which saw Beaumont score the winning goal in the 1996-97 FA Cup quarter final against Wrexham.
 He also came on as a substitute in the semi-final against Middlesbrough at Old Trafford and set up Jamie Hewitt's dramatic equaliser to take the tie to a replay.
 Beaumont played for the Spireites over 150 times and left the club in 2001 which resulted in a spell at Ossett Town.
 Beaumont used to run a post office but now works at a local secondary school in Sheffield.
 He is known to attend frequent Stockport County matches when time allows.